June 2, 2009

 I spoke with a representative from the Pearl Jam Ten Club management today on the phone for about thirty minutes, responding back to a voicemail he left on my cell phone yesterday shortly after my amended post went up, saying they were “saddened” by the developments and asking if I would please call them back.
 Yesterday was a long day, and life being what it is, I had real-job responsibilities to finish up and a sunburned little kindergartener to pick up from summer camp, so I didn’t get a chance to call them back until lunch hour today.
 A lot of spiraling has happened since then, all over the internet.

 I guess sometimes we think that earnest fandom means we can do whatever we want as bloggers, and enthusiasm will smooth over a multitude of transgressions.
-And it’s not always so.
-I’ll admit that I was hasty to publicize –or frankly even have– personal feelings about all this when, to them, I think it’s just business.
+And it’s not always so in an increasingly legalized internet world.
+I must have been hasty to publicize –or frankly even have– personal feelings about all this when, to them, I think it’s just business.

 Tagged with .